 Providing food to the public carries an immense responsibility.
 Proper food handling steps must be followed to reduce the risk of foodborne illness (food poisoning) whether you are a national food producer/manufacturer, a restaurant owner, or operating a home-based business.
 The role of the Thunder Bay District Health Unit is to help food handlers understand and follow safe food handling procedures.
 Public health inspectors provide education and information, and conduct routine site inspections.

 The TBDHU also provides safe food handling courses online and in person.
 It is strongly recommended that all persons planning to prepare and sell/give away food to the public take a safe food handling course.

 A home caterer is any person who prepares or handles food in his or her home with the intention of providing it to the public, including at farmers’ markets.
 Home caterers must review and follow the TBDHU’s Operating Guidelines for Home Caterers (PDF).

 Here are some of the steps all home caterers must take:

 - Permit a TBDHU health inspector to inspect your home at a reasonable time up to three times per year.

 - Contact your municipality about any business licenses you may require.

 - Create a food safety plan for each menu item.

 - Refer to special guidelines for selling at farmers’ markets and/or special events, if applicable.

-A sample Food Safety Plan (PDF) can be viewed here.
-You may follow this Food Safety Plan template (Word Document) when creating your food safety plan.
+A sample Food Safety Plan (PDF) and Food Safety Plan template (Word Document) are available to use when creating your own food safety plan.
 Public health inspectors are available to help you with this process, upon request.